 Brief family and friends on your condition.

 Send a mass email or Facebook message to everyone who will be gathering for Christmas.
 Briefly explain your disease or gluten sensitivity and emphasise the detriment of gluten cross contamination.
+Use seperate utensils, baking paper and foil to avoid accidental cross contamination.

 Propose a Christmas Day menu